Interview by Heather Sparks

 This powerful connection with our arboreal stalwarts is explored in the BBC Radio podcast series Forest 404, which asks us to imagine what happens if the woods disappear from history.
 Refusing to explore this idea from one angle, the series features a sci-fi thriller set in the 24th Century, with a protagonist named Pan who discovers 21st Century recordings of a rainforest.
 Pan, unable to understand what she has discovered, becomes obsessed with finding the source of the deliciously compelling sounds.

 Accompanying talks and soundscapes in the podcast series riff on themes explored in the thriller.
-The Mental health effects of being in nature is topic one, how humans are changing the sound of the planet is another.
-What may be the most interesting aspect of the series is a 10 minute online experiment designed to assess the effects that natural sounds have on well-being.
+The Mental health effects of being in nature are topic one.
+How humans are changing the sound of the planet is another.
+What may be the most interesting aspect of the series is a 10-minute online experiment designed to assess the effects that natural sounds have on well-being.

-The neighbourly Coastal Redwoods of mine (and their cousins the Giant Sequoia and smaller but hardier Metasequoia) once grew across much of the northern hemisphere.
-They provided shade for many species of dinosaur.
-For the same reasons the dinosaurs disappeared, shrunk, or evolved, so did the trees.
-While we are likely clear of another meteor destroying today’s existent ecology, it’s human activity that could actually do far worse.
+The neighbourly Coastal Redwoods of mine (and their cousins, the Giant Sequoia and smaller but hardier Metasequoia) once grew across much of the northern hemisphere.
+They provided shade for many species of dinosaurs.
+For the same reasons the dinosaurs disappeared, shrunk, or evolved, and so did the trees.
+While we are likely to clear of another meteor destroying today’s existent ecology, it’s human activity that could actually do far worse.

 For our audience that is not familiar with your work, could you tell us a bit about your background and influences?

-So I guess the ‘story influences’ are pretty much different for everything I do, too.
+So I guess the ‘story influences’ are pretty much different for everything I do.
 But with Forest 404 I found myself referencing Ursula Le Guin’s The Left Hand Of Darkness and The Word For World Is Forest a lot; the journey of those books, as much as anything else.

 The podcast series has been described as an “eco-sci-fi thriller”, could you expand more on this?
 What has been the main inspiration and intellectual development behind the podcast series?

-That recording made its way into a theatre show made by my own company, Sleepdogs.
-But when I began kicking ideas around with Forest 404’s producer Becky Ripley, the question we kept asking was: what would it feel like to hear this kind of lush, living sound if you had no idea what it represented, if the rainforests had gone?
+That recording made its way into a theatre show by my company, Sleepdogs.
+But when I began kicking ideas around with Forest 404’s producer Becky Ripley, we kept asking: what would it feel like to hear this kind of lush, living sound if you had no idea what it represented, if the rainforests had gone?
 That felt like the kind of emotional kick I needed to start a story.
 And at that point, this future world started to take shape.

 The thriller is set in a futuristic world -where the earth’s forests have been wiped out and erased from history- and explores what we are willing to lose, our connection to the natural world and our increasingly complex relationship with technological advancements.
 How do you think are all the technological advancements like VR/AI/Machine learning is changing human behaviour in the information era?
 Do you think we are collaborating with machines or are machines collaborating with us?